crimefighter/rss-reader/README.md

 * proper require-like helper for javascript & css
 * something to deal with metatags (you need to set them from templates)
 * google analytics helper (come on, everyone uses them)
-* some way to return the google proof-of-ownership file (google449457047489574.html), or several files
 * jquery helpers: js_id @some_model returns some_model_123; $(#some_model_123).getModelId returns 123
 * add authlogic
 * collect custom helpers